 Glass in commercial buildings and vehicles can block a percentage of UV radiation, however the amount depends on the type of glass.

-Window films, both clear and tinted, can reduce UV radiation by over 99%, making it an effective preventative measures against UV radiation.
+Window films, both clear and tinted, can reduce UV radiation by over 99%, making it an effective preventative measure against UV radiation.
 In Australia each state has regulations that stipulate the maximum darkness of the tint, referred to as the visible light transmission level or VLT.
-However it is important to understand that the darker the tint does not necessarily increase the level of UV protection.
+However, it is important to understand that the darker the tint does not necessarily increase the level of UV protection.